Hellstrom's Hive: Plot

 Dr. Nils Hellstrom, an entomologist, is a successful film maker and influential scientific advisor with strong political ties.
-Living and working with a small staff on a farm in rural Oregon, he attracts the attention of an unnamed government organisation when documents are discovered that hint on cult-like activities and a secret weapon project.
+Living and working with a small staff on a farm in rural Oregon, he attracts the attention of an unnamed government organisation when documents are discovered that hint of cult-like activities and a secret weapon project.

 An operative from the government is sent, but is quickly assassinated by Hellstrom's operatives.
-Further operatives are sent and it is revealed that the farm is situated above a vast system of tunnels and caves, hosting a hive-like subterranean society of nearly 50,000 specialized hybrid human-insect workers.
+Further operatives are sent, and it is revealed that the farm is situated above a vast system of tunnels and caves, hosting a hive-like subterranean society of nearly 50,000 specialized hybrid human-insect workers.
 Hellstrom, thanks to advanced bioengineering, has been the appointed hive leader for more than 100 years.
-He is completely convinced of the superiority of the hive and its abandonment of conventional morals and ethics: sexuality or violence, indeed, any individual action, is rated strictly whether it strengthens or weakens the hive as a whole.
-The government spies soon learn the hive has progressed to using sexual "stumps," both male and female — "the stump of a human body from about the waist to the knees" — as a method of harvesting "wild" genes or maintaining certain breeding lines when the individuals are no longer trustworthy members of the hive.
-The hive have also developed a secret weapon that it will use to displace humans as the dominant intelligent species on the planet.
+He is completely convinced of the superiority of the hive and its abandonment of conventional morals and ethics: sexuality or violence, indeed, any individual action, is rated strictly on whether it strengthens or weakens the hive as a whole.
+The government spies soon learn the hive has progressed to using sexual "stumps," both male and female—"the stump of a human body from about the waist to the knees" — as a method of harvesting "wild" genes or maintaining certain breeding lines when the individuals are no longer trustworthy members of the hive.
+The hive has also developed a secret weapon that it will use to displace humans as the dominant intelligent species on the planet.

-The story is told from various perspectives of members of both the nameless organisation investigating the farm and plotting against each other, as well as Hellstrom and several high-ranking hive members collectively dealing with the threat of being discovered and probably extinguished by "the wild ones".
-In the end, the hive's weapon project is ready to protect the hive and the upcoming 'swarming' - the gradual displacement of individual-based humanity.
+The story is told from various perspectives of members of both the nameless organization investigating the farm and plotting against each other, as well as Hellstrom and several high-ranking hive members collectively dealing with the threat of being discovered and probably extinguished by "the wild ones".
+In the end, the hive's weapon project is ready to protect the hive and the upcoming 'swarming'—the gradual displacement of individual-based humanity.